 You’re not just keeping your money here but you’re making your money to work for you while you save.

-With VFD_MFB hybrid saving package, you’ll earn compounded monthly interest of 14% per annum on whatever you save.
+With the VFD_MFB hybrid or Vbank saving package, you’ll earn a compounded monthly interest of 14% per annum on whatever you save.

 Note, this campaign is designed to help people who’re ready starting investing for as low as N50k.

 For more details about this and getting started, check here; https://vfdbank.com/startnow

 How to Register an Account on VFD Microfinance Bank